-The members of our Compensation Committee are Shahzad Malik, Jim Hinrichs and Andrew ElBardissi.
-Shahzad Malik is the chairman of our Compensation Committee.
-Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1989, as amended (the "Code"), and meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations, including independence requirements specific to members of the compensation committee of the board of directors of a listed company.
+The members of our Compensation Committee are John Sheridan, Jim Hinrichs and Andrew ElBardissi.
+John Sheridan is the Chairperson of our Compensation Committee.
+Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations, including independence requirements specific to members of the compensation committee of the board of directors of a listed company.
 Our Compensation Committee is responsible for, among other things:

-- reviewing and approving, or recommending that our Board of Directors approve, the compensation of our executive officers; - reviewing and recommending to our Board of Directors the compensation of our directors; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans; - · reviewing our overall compensation philosophy.
+- · reviewing and approving, or recommending that our Board of Directors approve, the compensation of our executive officers; - reviewing and recommending to our Board of Directors the compensation of our directors; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our Board of Directors with respect to, incentive compensation and equity plans; and - reviewing our overall compensation philosophy.

 Our Compensation Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the Nasdaq.
-During 2020, the Compensation Committee met five times.
-The Compensation Committee charter can be found in the Corporate Governance section of the Investors section of our website at ir.acutusmedical.com.
+During 2021, the Compensation Committee met five times.
+The Compensation Committee charter can be found in the Corporate Governance section of the Investors section of our website at https://ir.acutusmedical.com.
 Information on or accessible through our website is not incorporated by reference in this Proxy Statement.
 The Compensation Committee charter grants the Compensation Committee sole authority to retain or obtain the advice of a compensation consultant, legal counsel or other adviser, including the authority to approve the consultant's reasonable compensation.
 The Compensation Committee may select such advisers, or receive advice from any other adviser, only after taking into consideration all factors relevant to that person's independence from management, including those independence factors enumerated by Nasdaq rules.